KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-RTSPStream by shbatm](https://github.com/shbatm/MMM-RTSPStream)

 1. Recommendation: The README seems not to have clone instructions.
+2. Recommendation: Found `git checkout` in file `installer.sh`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-2. Recommendation: Found `XMLHttpRequest` in file `jsmpeg.min.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+3. Recommendation: Found `XMLHttpRequest` in file `jsmpeg.min.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-3. Information: There are updates for 2 dependencie(s):
+4. Information: There are updates for 3 dependencie(s):
-   - @eslint/js  ^9.32.0  →  ^9.33.0
+   - @eslint/js        ^9.32.0  →  ^9.34.0
+   - @eslint/markdown   ^7.1.0  →   ^7.2.0
-   - eslint      ^9.32.0  →  ^9.33.0
+   - eslint            ^9.32.0  →  ^9.34.0

 ### [MMM-RTSPtoWeb by shbatm](https://github.com/shbatm/MMM-RTSPtoWeb)